 Nashville, Tennessee, is all about fun.
-Live music, street art, rooftop bars, and some of the best food anywhere combine to make a weekend in Nashville one of the best getaways you can take.
+Live music, street art, rooftop bars, and some of the best food anywhere combine to make a weekend in Nashville one of the best trips you can take.
 There is never a shortage of things to do any hour of the day, and a quick trip here will leave you dreaming about how soon you can come back.

 We’ve been to the city several times and have made it a mission to do see and do as many things as possible in Nashville.
 We’ve put together this Nashville weekend trip itinerary to help first-time visitors see the city’s highlights.